Volkov-OS/os/README.md

 Volkov OS - The main repository for this project
 # how to install
 When you on windows copy source directory to C:\
-Create in the source directory when you downloaded dorectory with name
+Create in the source directory when you downloaded directory with name

 volkov-dist